ReallySmallSoftware/cordova-plugin-firebase-crashlytics/README.md

 ### setInt(key, value)
 Set extra key/value integer value.
 Will only be logged in the event of a crash.

+### setUserIdentifier(identifier)
+Set the identifier for the user.
+Take care when using this method and ensure you privacy policy is updated accordingly.

 # History
 ## 0.0.5